Engee documentation

 Details

-A non-directional port associated with a planetary gear.
+A non-directional port connected to a planetary gear.

 Program usage name